maxximvs/space-tours/README.md

 Now that the project is in a presentable state, I would change or keep working on the following things:

 - Plan the design more thoroughly.
 As it is a practice project, I felt like I was coming up with some design decisions on the go.
-In hindsight, I would try to lay it out more systematically.
 - Rework some of the CSS code, especially code that I could've used in a more efficient way.
 - JavaScript logic that could be handled more efficiently.
 - And eventually rewrite the project using TypeScript.